ethereum/EIPs/EIPS/DebtStandard.md

 #### Functions
 ##### depositCollateral

-This function should enables the deposit of collateral goods for this debt
+This function should enable the deposit of collateral goods for this debt

 ```
 function depositCollateral() public payable;
 ```
 ##### withdrawCollateral

-This function should allow for return of ownership of collateral once all debt attached to it is fulfilled
+This function should allow for the return of ownership of collateral once all debt attached to it is fulfilled

 ```